simon-ritchie/apysc/docs_src/source/graphics_draw_rect.md

 `draw_rect` interface will return `Rectangle` instance.
 You can update each setting or bind events.

-For instance, the following script will set the mouse event to `Rectangle` and updating x position in the handler (`on_click`).
+For instance, the following script sets the mouse event to `Rectangle` and updates x position in the handler (`on_click`).

 ```py
 # runnable